oresat/oresat-linux/CANdaemon/README.md

 - **docs** - Documentation for CANdaemon

 ## Dependices
-- For Debian: libsystemd-dev, make, gcc, pkg-source
+- For Debian: libsystemd-dev, cmake, make, gcc
+    - optional: ninja-build
-- For Arch: make, gcc, pkg-source
+- For Arch: cmake, make, gcc
+    - optional: ninja

 ## How to use
 ### Setup